crwsolutions/fluent-defaults/README.md

 # FluentDefaults
 A library for .NET that uses a fluent interface for setting default values, similar to how FluentValidation handles validations.
-It promotes cleaner code, better separation of concerns, and integrates well with existing .NET frameworks.
+It promotes cleaner code and better separation of concerns.

 Example:
 ```csharp